HoGentTIN/linux-training-hogent/modules/dhcp/030_dhcp_theory.md

 ## isc dhcp on enterprise linux

-On recent Enterprise Linux systems, the package is called `dhcp-server`.
-E.g. on AlmaLinux 9:
+On Enterprise Linux systems up to EL9, the package is called `dhcp-server`.
+Starting with EL10, ISC DHCP is no longer included in the default repositories, nor can it be installed from the EPEL Repository.

+The following example was executed on AlmaLinux 9:

 ```console
 [student@el ~]$ sudo dnf install dhcp-server